gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Group OSCORE Roles {#ssec-iana-group-oscore-roles-registry}

-This document establishes the IANA "Group OSCORE Roles" Registry.
-The Registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
+This document establishes the IANA "Group OSCORE Roles" registry.
+The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{ssec-iana-expert-review}}.

 This registry includes the possible roles that nodes can take in an OSCORE group, each in combination with a numeric identifier.
 These numeric identifiers are used to express authorization information about joining OSCORE groups, as specified in {{sec-format-scope}} of \[\[This document\]\].